adam-lafontaine/CMS/blog/posts/2022/[008][Basic GUI].md

 https://vcpkg.io/en/getting-started.html

-Simply clone/download the repository and follow the instructions in the guide.
+Simply clone/download the vcpkg repository and follow the instructions in the guide.

 Run the following commands in **Windows Powershell as administrator**.